 3 Things Every T1D Parent Should Know (That Your Endo Hasn’t Told You)

-As the parent of a child with T1D, do you ever feel like there’s more to know about diabetes than you could ever learn?
+As the parent of a child with type 1 diabetes (T1D), do you ever feel like there’s more to know about diabetes than you could ever learn?
 You may have an attentive and caring endocrinologist but still find that there are gaps in your education as a parent.
 It could be tangible tools, holistic resources, or more support that is missing, putting you in a constant reactive state chasing highs and running after lows.

 Today we are breaking down the top three cornerstones of our family coaching programs that will help parents like you ease the future roadmap for your T1D child.